 Of course, the reasons for dropping out of grad school are all over the place.
 Here’s a few I’ve run into:

-- Loss of passion for the field
+- Loss of passion for the field and want to change career paths

 - Worry about increased borrowing

-- Concern about job prospects
+- Concern about the job market

 - Personal / family issues like moving back home to care for sick family member